-Alcohol abuse destroys lives.
-In fact, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) cites alcohol as the third most preventable cause of death in the United States.
-More than 88,000 people a year die from alcohol-related causes, making it one of our country’s most significant public health issues.
-According to WebMD, “alcohol plays a role in at least half of all serious trauma injuries and deaths from burns, drownings, and homicides.
-It’s also involved in four out of 10 fatal falls and traffic crashes, as well as suicides.”
+Alcohol use disorder (AUD) is currently one of this country’s most significant public health issues.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) cites alcohol as the third most preventable cause of death in the United States.
+More than 95,000 people a year die from alcohol-related causes.
+According to WebMD, “alcohol plays a role in at least half of all serious trauma injuries and deaths…from traffic crashes, and suicides.”

-The adverse physical and mental health impacts from alcohol abuse are significant.
-The physical effects of large quantities of or long-term abuse of alcohol contribute to life-threatening conditions like stroke, heart disease, liver disease and diabetes.
-Alcohol abuse can trigger anxiety, depression, and suicidal thoughts and actions.
-Its effects are many, and often deadly.
+The adverse physical and mental health impacts of abusing alcohol are significant.
+Severe symptoms and physical after effects of large quantities of alcohol, or of the long-term abuse of alcohol, contribute to life-threatening conditions like stroke, heart disease, liver disease, and diabetes.

-Physicians typically use the Diagnostic and Statistical Manual of Mental Disorders (DSM–5), issued by the American Psychiatric Association, to diagnose alcohol use disorder and its severity.
-Whereas the previous Diagnostic Manual (DSM-IV) looked at alcohol abuse and alcohol dependency separately, DSM-5 includes them both under alcohol use disorder.
+Physicians use the Diagnostic and Statistical Manual of Mental Disorders (DSM–5), issued by the American Psychiatric Association, to diagnose alcohol use disorder and its severity.
+Whereas the previous Diagnostic Manual (DSM-IV) looked at alcohol abuse and alcohol dependency separately, DSM-5 includes them both under the diagnosis of alcohol use disorder.